SteveWinward/PowerBI/WriteUps/power-bi-audit-logs.md

 ````

 ## Filtering for Access Changes
-A common question customers want to answer is have any of my Power BI Workspaces' access changed recently?
+A common question customers want to answer is have any of my Power BI Workspaces access changed recently?
 This will only cover the new V2 Workspaces and Apps in Power BI.

-For new V2 workspaces, you have the following Actiivty Types available,
+For new V2 workspaces, you have the following Activity Types available,

 |Activity Type|Activity Description|
 |---|---|